 Do I need a car to get here?

-It would be preferable to have a car otherwise it will be difficult to get to shops etc as the lodge is situated within the Clandeboye Estate.
+It would be preferable to have a car otherwise it will be difficult to get to shops etc as the Tower is situated within the Clandeboye Estate.

 How do I get the keys?

-When you complete your booking, you will receive an email giving you information about arranging access on your arrival date.
+When you complete your booking, you will receive an email giving you information about arranging access for your arrival date.